James C. Johnson Student Paper Competition

 Students conducting research and analyzing trends report conclusions that contribute to the field of assessment, which directly aligns with the purpose of IPAC: to promote sound, merit-based personnel assessment practices, encourage and provide assistance in efforts to improve assessment practices in such fields as personnel selection, performance evaluation, training, job analysis and organizational effectiveness.

 We believe that student contributions to the field of personnel assessment are valuable in furthering these efforts and should be recognized.

 The winner of every competition is invited to present his or her paper at the Annual IPAC Conference.
-The winner receives up to $600.00 in conference related travel expenses, free conference registration, and a free one-year membership in IPAC.
+The winner receives up to $600.00 in conference related travel expenses for in-person conferences, free conference registration, and a free one-year membership in IPAC.
 In addition, the winner will be recognized in the IPAC conference program and the IPAC newsletter.
 Finally, the University Department in which the student completed his or her research will be given a plaque commemorating the student’s IPAC award achievement.

 2016: David Glerum, University of Central Florida, “The Trainer Matters: Cross-Classified Models of Trainee Reactions.”

 2015: Mengyang Cao, University of Illinois, “Examining the Process Underlying Responses to Personality Measures in High-Stakes Situations: Does the Item Response Process Matter?”

 2014: Christopher Kenny Adair, DePaul University.
 "Interventions for addressing faking on personality tests for employee selection: A meta-analysis"

 2013: Rachael Klein, University of Minnesota, “Cognitive Predictors and Age-based Adverse Impact Among Business Executives.”